You need a boat to see and visit most of Biscayne National Park, east of Homestead. About 95 percent of its 172,971 acres are underwater.

 The Biscayne National Park boat trip to Boca Chita

-The islands are too far to reach for kayakers, so the only way most people can visit them is on a tour from Biscayne National Park through a nonprofit called Biscayne National Park Institute.
+The islands are too far to reach for all but the most experienced sea kayakers, so the only way most people can visit them is on a tour from Biscayne National Park through a nonprofit called Biscayne National Park Institute.

 The trip to Boca Chita Island leaves from either Deering Estate (tickets $66) or Coconut Grove (tickets $79.)
 The little island was once a rich man’s private island, complete with a decorative lighthouse you can climb.

 Other boat tours include snorkeling trips to reefs and shipwrecks, eco-trips to Jones Lagoon where you explore by stand up paddleboard and tours of Stiltsville and lighthouses.
 More details and more about the park are below and boat tour tickets are here.)